oddlittlebird/docs-1/docs/demos/address-book.md

 |------------|---------- |-------------- |-------------- |------------|----------|
 | demo@macrometa.io | `xxxxxxxx` | _system | `addresses` | [AddressBook](https://macrometacorp.github.io/addressbook-streams-wavelength/)|

+!!! note
+Stream Workers is currently an Enterprise only feature.
+We will be rolling it out to all users in Q1 of 2022.
+Please contact support@macrometa.com if you have any questions.

 Populate `addresses` collection with data:

 ```js